Interview by LUXI LAHTINEN AND MARKO SYRJALA

 What kinds of things inspire you as a musician nowadays?

-You?re also doing some teaching in the school, right?
+You’re also doing some teaching in the school, right?

-There?s a music school in New York City, where I teach when I?m not on the road ? and I?m on the road a lot of the time.
+There’s a music school in New York City, where I teach when I’m not on the road.
+And I’m on the road a lot of the time.

-How does it feel to teach kids?
+How is it to teach music to kids?

-There?s a few.
+There are a few.
 Obviously, getting Testament to the point where we were traveling the world.
-I think that going to Japan for the first time made us realize that, because we were headlining.
+I think that going to Japan for the first time made us realize that because we were headlining.
 Here we were, on the other side of the world, with this Japanese audience completely going nuts for our music, so I think that was one thing.
 I think my first tour outside of Testament was a highlight.
 It was with Stu Hamm, the bassist for this great guitar player, Joe Satriani, and Steve Vai.

 George: I remember you mulling over that decision at the time.
 We talked about it.
-I was like "Go for it!," but you didn?t want to.
+I was like, “Go for it!” but you didn’t want to.